 Sweet Potato Pancakes

 Side view of 6 sweet potato pancakes stacked on a white plate with maple syrup poured on top.

-If you try this feel good Sweet Potato Pancakes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Sweet Potato Pancake recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

+Sweet Potato Pancakes